anuj7781/paper-summaries/2025-06-07-llms-through-a-storage-developers-lens.md

 # LLMs Through a Storage Developer’s Lens

-As a system software or storage developer, you're probably used to thinking about throughput, caching, IOPS, and memory pressure.What you may not realize is that these concerns apply directly to working with **Large Language Models (LLMs)**.
+As a system software or storage developer, you're probably used to thinking about throughput, caching, IOPS, and memory pressure.
+What you may not realize is that these concerns apply directly to working with **Large Language Models (LLMs)**.
 This includes training, fine-tuning, and even inference.

 In this blog, we look at LLMs not just as machine learning artifacts, but as **data-intensive, memory-hungry, storage-stressing system workloads**.